jonmorehouse/talks/json-web-tokens/slides.md

 --

-## You can add whatever you want to a JWT, though...
+## You can add whatever claims you want to a JWT, though...

 ~~~ json
 {